 WellnessVerge is reader-supported.
 We may earn a commission when you make a purchase through the links on this page.
 Learn more about our process here.

-Medically Reviewed by Natalie Olsen, MS, RDN
+Dietitian Reviewed Natalie Olsen, MS, RDN

 Consuming probiotics in food and supplements can play a big role in improving the health of your gut.
+This article discusses the role of probiotics and prebiotics in overall wellness, including digestive health, and gives recommendations for including them through foods and supplements.

 The Basics of Probiotics